 Needless to say, walking down the Street of Knights in Rhodes, you’ll time travel to another era!

-Either you’re participating in a guided tour, or you’re exploring the Old Town of Rhodes on your own, the Street of the Knights is a must visit.
+Either you’re participating in a guided tour, or you’re exploring Rhodes Old Town on your own, the Street of the Knights is a must visit.
 This stone paved road connects the Knights’ Hospital with the Palace of the Grand Master.

 Do you want to learn something interesting about the Street of the Knights?

-The Knights Hospitaller, who used to rule the island of Rhodes back in 14th century, were born in seven different geographical places ( England, France, Germany, Italy, Aragon, Auvergne and Provence).
-In honor of them, there are seven inns at the Street of the Knights, constructed in 16th century, symbolically representing these seven different languages or tongues!
+The Knights Hospitaller, who used to rule the island of Rhodes back in the 14th century, were born in seven different geographical places ( England, France, Germany, Italy, Aragon, Auvergne, and Provence).
+In honor of them, there are seven inns at the Street of the Knights, constructed in the 16th century, symbolically representing these seven different languages or tongues!

 The Palace of the Grand Master in Rhodes

 A decent trip to Rhodes demands a visit to a real castle, right?